What to do in the craziest city in the world (and the most valuable tip of all)

 In both shrines and temples, you will also see different rituals, small wooden boards, and papers tied around the place.

 Zuisenji, a temple in the nature in Kamakura

-If you want a day-trip from Tokyo with the added value of more beautiful temples and shrines, then go to Enoshima and Kamakura.
+If you want a day-trip from Tokyo, you can certainly go to Lake Kawaguchi and have the best views from Mount Fuji.
+Another quite popular option of day-trip from Tokyo is visiting Enoshima and Kamakura, which have a special and cheap train ticket.
 In Kamakura, besides the giant Buddha statue, you will find Zuisenji temple, a 45-walk away from the town, on the top of a hill.
 It is really worth a visit.
 Zuisenji temple was finished in 1327 and has its outdoor gardens designed by zen master Muso Kokushi.
 One of its main attractions is the “rock garden” with a small lake and a cave in the rock.

 Unlike the other temples that were crowded, in this one we were only a few people in New Year, so we could walk around calmly and observe Japanese doing their offerings and prayers or simply taking pictures.

 An important note: the temple charges a 200¥ entrance ticket and is open only until 5 pm.